MCH Test featured image showing lavender-top blood tube, CBC report highlighting MCH, and anemia-related problems.

 Causes of High MCH (Hyperchromic Anemia)

-A high MCH value means that each red blood cell contains more hemoglobin than usual.
-This commonly happens when red blood cells become larger in size or when they develop abnormally.
+High MCH means that individual red blood cells contain more hemoglobin than usual.
+This pattern is often seen when red blood cells are larger or develop abnormally.

 Symptoms of High MCH